Heritage

 My chosen career was computer systems design and programming with a few years of electronic engineering in the middle.

 With all those children to raise, I was constantly looking to improve my income which took us to Utah, Arizona and California.
 I did OK, earned a million dollars and spent it all on my wife and children.
-My articles on the Constitution for our nation’s bicentennial came to the attention of the founder of Liberty Village in Flemington, New Jersey where I served as Executive Director for a year.
+My articles on the Constitution for our nation’s bicentennial came to the attention of Theodore Merritt, the founder of Liberty Village in Flemington, New Jersey, where I served as Executive Director.

 Our self-inflicted “poverty” gave us little choice for family vacations other than hiking and back packing, which we often did.
 Our favorite was a two week, 65-mile trek to the top of Mt.
-Whitney in the High Sierras of California.
+Whitney in the High Sierra mountains of California.

 In the late 1990’s, we lived a mile from the Pacific in Copalis Beach, Washington where I wrought computer software for Timberland Bank and Charlet did wetlands delineations on the Ocean Shores sand spit.
 I envied her work – half of her time was field work and half brain work.
 So a few years later I took a degree in Land Surveying from Salt Lake Community College and earned a 3.97 gpa.
 I worked for a while as a chain man and earned enough to pay for that degree.
 I loved the work!
 It was both mentally and physically challenging.
 Besides that, it let me check off one more box on my followership of Thomas Jefferson, one of my top heroes.